-However, if you file before full retirement age, your spouse will likely receive a permanently reduced benefit.
+However, if your spouse files before full retirement age, your spouse will likely receive a permanently reduced benefit.
 Benefits may be reduced so that the spouse receives as little as 32.5 percent of the retiree’s benefit.
 The spousal benefit is reduced by about seven-tenths of 1 percent for each month before full retirement age, up to 36 months.
 If you exceed the 36 months, Social Security will dock about four-tenths of 1 percent for further months.
 The math can be complicated, but Social Security provides a tool to help you calculate your spousal benefit.

 The exception to this rule of filing early is if a spouse is caring for a child under age 16 or one who is disabled, in which case the benefit is not reduced.
 In fact, this spouse could claim the spousal benefit at any age if they’re caring for a child who also receives benefits.